Why this matters

 - Workarounds accumulate and nobody wants to touch them.

-- Migration becomes expensive because so much functionality is embedded in plugins.
+- Migration becomes expensive because functionality is embedded in plugins.

 Warning signs you are already paying the cost